FIRST-YEAR STUDENT | 2.0-2.79 GPA

 What Is Earned Admission

-If your high school GPA is below the 2.8 admission standard, our Earned Admission pathway can help you qualify for admission to Utah State.
+If your high school GPA is between a 2.0-2.79, our Earned Admission pathway can help you qualify for admission to Utah State.

 The Preparing for College Workshop must be completed by the deadline for the semester you plan to enroll at USU.
 If you are not able to complete the workshop by the completion deadline, you can request to move your admission to the next available term.
 Please plan accordingly and begin as soon as possible.